ramonbejar/softhardver/README.md

 # softhardver
-verification of software and hardware: Hoare Logic (with KeyHoare method), Bounded Model Checking for Ansi-C (cbmc) and a litlle bit of TLA+
+verification of software and hardware: Hoare Logic (with KeyHoare method), Bounded Model Checking for Ansi-C (cbmc) and a little bit of TLA+

 Find everything organized in: